Leibwatcher/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 ![Screenshot 2023-08-12 012159](https://github.com/Leibwatcher/Configuring-On-premises-Active-Directory-within-Azure-VMs/assets/137578446/6a0e46d5-828c-4821-87f4-379b50c9cd9a)

-"To achieve your biggest dreams, to to do the small stuff".
+"To achieve your biggest dreams, work on the small things".